Lily, Rosemary and the Jack of Hearts: Extra verse

 But just beyond the door he felt jealousy and fear.

 Just another night in the life of the Jack of Hearts.

 This verse was recorded during the album's New York sessions and can be found on the deluxe version of The Bootleg Series Vol. 14: More Blood, More Tracks.
 This version is slower and more somber, even mournful, reflecting the approach of the other New York sessions.
 The version on Blood on the Tracks was recorded later, in Minneapolis, and reflects Dylan's attempts, following his brother's advice, to make the album less difficult and intense.
 The verse also appears in Joan Baez's cover of the song.

-The following verse was considered in later years as a follow on for those who asked what happened to Lily and the Jack of Hearts?
-This was added at the song's end.

-Just before midnight, the boys pushed away from the shore,

-They laughed and they toasted and they talked about their score.

-The bags were full of money, they were free as a bird.

-They swore a bloody oath, never to say a word.

-Now just a faded memory remains of the Jack of Hearts.